ZhijieXiong/dlkt/README.md

    python preprocess.py --dataset_name assist2009
    ```

+## Knowledge Tracing

-4. Divide the dataset according to the specified experimental settings: Run `example/prepare_dataset/akt_setting.py`.
+1. Divide the dataset according to the specified experimental settings: Run `example/prepare_dataset/akt_setting.py`.
 For example, dividing the dataset according to the experimental setup of the AKT paper, i.e.

    ```shell
    python akt_setting.py